 In the above image, you can clearly see how the path correction is leading to missing the clean headshot.
 The image also explains the fact that ‘ a mouse should always interpret the pixel-perfect movement of its user on-screen as perfectly as possible.

 Now that you are concerned, and worried about whether your mouse has this feature or not!
-We will tell you how is 3 very simple steps you can check it.
+We will tell you how in 3 very simple steps:

 There is actually no defined way to turn off the angle snapping on your system.
 The feature is based on the hardware of the mouse and hence can only be turned on or off with the native software that comes along with the mouse.